 - Make sure that the box next to “Suggestions for Library” has a check mark next to it, then tap Save.

-- If you search for a title that we do not own, a “Suggest” button will appear next to the item.
+- If you search for a title that Download Library does not own, a “Suggest” button will appear next to the item.
 Tap the button to suggest that we purchase it.

 Devices that are compatible with the cloudLibrary app: